-Under the terms and conditions of the underwriting agreement for these Class A(2019-2) notes, with reference to Articles 5 and 6 of the EU Securitization Regulation, together with any relevant regulatory technical standards adopted by the European Commission and any guidance published by the European Union supervisory authorities with respect thereto or to precedent legislation (together, "delegated regulations and guidance"), each as in effect and applicable on the date of the issuance of the Class A(2019-2) notes (referred to, collectively, as the "EU due diligence and risk retention rules"), Capital One Bank (USA), National Association (the "bank") covenants and agrees that:

-- (i) as "originator" for the purposes of those EU due diligence and risk retention rules, it currently retains, and on an ongoing basis will retain, a material net economic interest that is not less than five per cent of the nominal value of the securitized exposures (measured at origination), in a form that is intended to qualify as an originator's interest as provided in option (b) of Article 6(3) of the EU Securitization Regulation, by holding all the membership interest in the depositor, which in turn holds all or part of the master trust transferor interest: - (ii) it will not (and will not permit Capital One Funding LLC or any of its other affiliates to) allow the retained interest to be subject to any credit risk mitigation, short position or other hedge or to be sold if, as a result, the bank would not retain a material net economic interest in an amount that is not less than five percent of the nominal value of the securitized exposures, except to the extent permitted in accordance with Article 6(1) of the EU Securitization Regulation (as supplemented by applicable delegated regulations and guidance); - (iii) it will not change the retention option or the method of calculating its net economic interest in the securitized exposures while the Class A(2019-2) notes are outstanding, except under exceptional circumstances in accordance with the EU Securitization Regulation (as supplemented by applicable delegated regulations and guidance); and - (iv) it will provide ongoing confirmation of its continued compliance with its obligations in clauses (i) and (ii) in this paragraph in or concurrently with the delivery of each monthly certificateholders' statement.
+Under the terms and conditions of the underwriting agreement for these Class A(2018-2) notes, with reference to Article 405(1) of the CRR, Article 51(1) of the AIFM Regulation and Article 254(2) of the Solvency II Regulation, each as in effect on the date of the issuance of the Class A(2018-2) notes, Capital One Bank (USA), National Association (the "bank") covenants and agrees that (i) the bank, as "originator" for the purposes of those EU risk retention rules, currently retains, and on an ongoing basis will retain, a material net economic interest that is not less than five percent of the nominal value of the securitized exposures, in a form that is intended to qualify as an originator's interest as provided in option (b) of each of Article 405(1) of the CRR, Article 51(1) of the AIFM Regulation and Article 254(2) of the Solvency II Regulation, by holding all the membership interest in the depositor which in turn holds all of the master trust transferor interest; (ii) the bank will not (and will not permit Capital One Funding LLC or any of its other affiliates to) allow the retained interest to be subject to any credit risk mitigation, short position or other hedge or to be sold if, as a result, the bank would not retain a material net economic interest in an amount that is not less than five percent of the nominal value of the securitized exposures, except to the extent permitted in accordance with Article 405(1) of the CRR (as supplemented by Article 12 of the CRR Delegated Regulation), Article 51(1) of the AIFM Regulation and Article 254 of the Solvency II Regulation; (iii) the bank will not change the manner in which it retains its net economic interest in the securitized exposures while the Class A(2018-2) notes are outstanding, except under exceptional circumstances in accordance with that Article 405(1) (as supplemented by Article 10 of the CRR Delegated Regulation), that Article 51(1) and that Article 254; and (iv) the bank will provide ongoing confirmation of its continued compliance with its obligations in clauses (i) and (ii) in this paragraph in or concurrently with the delivery of each monthly certificateholders' statement while and to the extent that the EU risk retention rules remain in the form effective on the date of issuance of the Class A(2018-2) notes.
+The underwriting agreement for these Class A(2018-2) notes will not include any undertakings by the bank with respect to the "future EU risk retention rules" referred to in this prospectus under "Risk Factors- Certain EEA Regulated Investors are Subject to Risk Retention and Due Diligence Requirements Applicable to the Notes."